 - Dip for chips or vegetables ( I served with black bean and quinoa chips as well as blue tortilla chips)

-- Stuff inside a baked potato
+- Stuff inside a baked potato.

-- Put on top of Vegan Guilt-Free Potato Nachos A Game Day Treat!
+- Put on top of vegan nachos.

-- On top of Southwest Tofu Scramble
+- On top of southwest tofu scramble.

 Without a doubt, cowboy caviar is versatile for a lot of different recipes!

 Cowboy Caviar Recipe Ingredients